hfndb/cookware-headless-ice/docs/configuration.md

 + *colors / projects": Defined colors per project
 + *colors / projects / * / _comment: Required per project
 + *colors / projects / * / "color name" / hex: Hexadecimal color value without preceeding #
++ *looks*: Defined looks of project UI, included here for demonstration purposes.
+"My look" would be called 'theming' by most others.
+The first element is a <body> class, the second the description in a user preferences dialog.
 + *dirs / source*: Location of your Sass files.
 + *dirs / output*: Where to put your CSS files.
 + *removeObsolete*: See as HTML.